Stripe, Inc.: Growth

 In April 2021, Stripe acquired TaxJar, a provider of cloud-based tax services based in Massachusetts.
 Whilst details of the acquisition were not made public, the deal is thought to have been in the region of $200M.
+In March 2023, Stripe completed its Series I fundraise of more than $6.5 billion at a $50 billion valuation.
+The funds raised will be used to provide liquidity to current and former employees and address employee withholding tax obligations related to equity awards.
+The company has said it does not need this capital to run its business.